 Balloon Rides Magic in the Air

-it’s just you and the elements Hang-gliding, flying without control devices, is the most natural way of flying.
+It’s just you and the elements Hang-gliding, flying without control devices, is the most natural way of flying.
 Here it all comes down to the pilot’s expertise, nature and their harmonious interaction.
 You steer with your body, and it is this special form of controlling the flight that provokes the feeling of freedom and adventure, which hang-gliders radiate.
 The possibilities of hang-gliding are frequently underrated.
 But with the right weather conditions, you can fly for hours and cover hundreds of kilometres.
 Hang-gliders virtually take off – normally off a ramp.
-The best places are Bunyola, Alcúdia, Ermita de Betlem and the steep coast of Cabo Blanco.
+The best places are Bunyola, Alcúdia, Ermita de Betlem and the steep coast of Cap Blanc.
 In Alcúdia, beginners can take a tandem flight.
-A beginner’s course including material is about 600.
+A beginner’s course including material is about 600 eur.

 Other canyons include: